a-ruzin/shell-events/README.md

 * * * * * esub ru.kokoc.kit.report.yandex.generated | /usr/bin/anotherscript
 ```

-Whenever some application will cause an event, all listeners will start processing it
+When somescript ends it creates an event.
+Listeners of that event will start processing it.

 ## epub
 	[-h server.com]